voidweaver/coltab/README.md

 2. Put the script file in `/usr/local/bin` or anywhere in your `$PATH`

-3. Make sure the script has the permission to be executed by
+3. Make sure the script has the permission to be executed by running
    ```
    $ chmod a+x coltab
    ```